tanaylab-admin/Gmara/README.md

 Links between names are collected from all source files.
 The computed canonical names are these that were not used as alternatives anywhere in the source files.
 This computation is done by ``scripts/compute_namespaces.py``.

+In addition to the above, the `sources` sub-directory optionally contains the following:

+* _namespace_`.Missing.tsv` contains names we have seen (in some list sources or some data set) that do not exist in any of the source files.
+This is a temporary file which is read and deleted by ``scripts/complete_namespace.py``.
+This happens a lot because many namespaces do not list all the names they know about in their "dump the whole database" data, because "reasons".

+* _namespace_`.Extra.tsv` and _namespace1_`.`_namespace2_`.Extra.tsv` contain data for missing names that we fetched from web APIs (using ``scripts/compute_namespaces.py``).
+Accessing web APIs is more fragile than parsing the CSV/TSV files, so this may fail and require updating the code if/when these API change (in some cases we actually have to scrape the data from HTML files which is even more fragile).

+* _namespace_`.Ignored.tsv` contains missing names that we have looked up in the web APIs and couldn't find any data for.
+These names are *not* included in the namespace.
+Ideally, there shouldn't be any such names; they are typically typos,m requiring manually patching the list source and/or data set using the name.

 To represent the result, in the `names` sub-directory we keep the following files:

 * _namespace_`.tsv` contains two columns called `name` and ``is_canonical``, and holds all the unique gene names of the